 It looks like A&E finally green lighted the announcement of a new Flip This House team for 2013.
-It’s our friend Chief Denney here in San Diego.
+It’s our friend Chief Denney here in San Diego with a new show called Flipping San Diego.
 Chief does really nice work, has a lot of integrity when it comes to renovating houses and furthermore is a graduate of New School of Architecture here in San Diego.
 What you guys are in store for this upcoming season on Flip This House from the San Diego team will be unlike any other season in the past so its a must see for house flipping fans.
 Sorry but there wont be any painting over rotten wood, shoddy lipstick rehabs, faked arguments with contractors or staged open house sales.
 I’m looking forward to the spotlight on the hot San Diego house flipping scene, and happy to see that it will involve someone ethical with good design sense and doing quality rehabs to show the nation how California does it!
 Tune into the new Flip This House season debuting July 20th on A&E.

 Week 3 got us pretty close to being done with the rough framing on the Modern Bungalow.
 We have a lot of features and angles with this house, its not just a big box so its taking a little longer than originally planned but well worth it.
 You can see we got the trusses up and the roof is almost completely sheeted.
 I left the rafter tails open with no facia board to replicate the craftsman bungalow style.
 The barge rafter also has a nice detail to add some interest.